WhatsApp/erlt/examples/README.md

 You can run only the IR tests with `make test-ir`

 You can update these tests with `make update-ir-spec`

-# To run a specific ir test

-    make test-ir/<app-name>

-for example:

-    make test-ir/example

 # Checks Test